 Taking Care of Ourselves So we Can Care for Others

-A healthy diet is the base of good health.
-Indulging yourself with a treat once in a while (for example a glass of wine or a pastry) is fine; just make sure it doesn’t become a crutch that you use to relieve stress.
+A healthy diet is the foundation of good health, whether or not you are a caregiver.
+Treating yourself once in a while with something like a glass of wine or a pastry is fine, but make sure it doesn’t become a crutch that you use to relieve stress, especially alcohol.

-Exercise is excellent for your physical and mental health.
-No need to join a gym – you can just take a walk or dance around as you vacuum!
+You know physical activity is excellent for your physical and mental health, yet you tell yourself you don’t have time for the gym?
+There’s no need to overcomplicate things.
+Going for a walk or dancing around as you vacuum counts as physical activity.
 The important thing is to be active every day, ideally for at least 30 minutes.
-Choose an activity that you enjoy and that fits into your busy schedule!
+Choose an activity that you enjoy and that fits into your busy schedule.

 Managing your stress